 The author retains all rights with regard to copyright.
 The author certifies that written permission from the owner(s) of third-party copyrighted matter included in the thesis, dissertation, paper, or record of study has been obtained.
 The author further certifies that IRB approval has been obtained for this thesis, or that IRB approval is not necessary for this thesis.
 Insofar as this thesis, dissertation, paper, or record of study is an educational record as defined in the Family Educational Rights and Privacy Act (FERPA) (20 USC 1232g), the author has granted consent to disclosure of it to anyone who requests a copy.
 The author has granted the American University in Cairo or its agents a non-exclusive license to archive this thesis, dissertation, paper, or record of study, and to make it accessible, in whole or in part, in all forms of media, now or hereafter known.

 Not necessary for this item

-(2008).The evolving social contract: appraising the Egyptian experience in the context of Malaysia`s "Miracle" [Master’s thesis, the American University in Cairo].
+(2008).The evolving social contract: appraising the Egyptian experience in the context of Malaysia`s "Miracle" [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Olama, Loubna.
 The evolving social contract: appraising the Egyptian experience in the context of Malaysia`s "Miracle".
 2008.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.